 Although rivals are subject to the same industry forces as yourself, the force of competitive rivalry is often the largest determinant of an attractive industry since it is affected by the four previous forces.
-In order to capture their share of the market, rivals will compete on price, quality, service, marketing spends, etc.
+In order to capture their share of the market, rivals will compete on price, quality, service, marketing spend, etc.

-When there is little differentiation between rivals, your product or service will be perceived as a commodity and the buyer will purchase solely on price.
+When there is little differentiation between rivals, your product or service will be perceived as a commodity, and the buyer will purchase solely on price.